This ground turkey meatloaf is a lighter spin on a classic comfort food. It’s packed with lean protein and tastes moist, tender and super flavorful.

 - Homemade mac and cheese

 - Garlic mashed red potatoes

-- 2 pounds 90% lean ground turkey ,you could also use half beef too
+- 2 pounds 90% lean ground turkey , or 1 pound ground beef and 1 pound ground turkey

 - 1/2 cup panko breadcrumbs